jonasschultheiss/poc_branching-versioning-strategy/README.md

 ## Project configuration

-This repository is a [`turbo`](https://turbo.build/) monorepo has two apps and few packages to share config files for `eslint` and `typescript`.
+This repository is a [`turbo`](https://turbo.build/) monorepo.
+It has two apps and few packages to share config files for `eslint` and `typescript`.
 The idea is to create one project for documentation and one for experimenting.
 A monorepo allows for both to be in the same place, making the context easier to understand.

 ### Apps